tessamcdonnel/STAT-217-R-Course/chapter3.md

 The most common way to visualize categorical variables is by creating a *barplot*.

-To do this in R, use the form:
+To do this in R, use the format:

 `barplot(table(dataset$categ_var))`

 *** =instructions
+- Create a barplot of the categorical variable *transmission* named `am` from the `mtcars` dataset
+- Click the 'Submit Answer' Button and take a look at the R output in the console.
 *** =hint

 *** =pre_exercise_code